shaneoh10/ms3-precise-calibration/README.md

 ### New Cal Page
 - This page is only accessible with supervisor level access.
 - It contains a form which requests information about a new calibration that is to be added to the system.
-This information is typically provided to the company by customers and then the supervisor will add this information to the appliation so that employees can view the information on the jobs that are to be completed.
+This information is typically provided to the company by customers and then the supervisor will add this information to the application so that employees can view the information on the jobs that are to be completed.
 - There is basic validation which requires that all fields are filled out correctly before the for will submit.
 Users will be prompted by each input if they are not filled out correctly or by a flashed message if the input passes the local input validation but not the application's validation.
 The new calibration is then uploaded to the database to the cals_due collection and the user is redirected to the calibrations due page where they will see a flashed message confirming that the calibration has successfully uploaded.

 ### Cals Due Page